plokhotnyuk/calculator/README.md

  ||  |                          ||  |
 ```

-Inspired by end-to-end approach from the amazing book:
+Inspired by the end-to-end approach from the amazing book:
 http://www.growing-object-oriented-software.com/

 Initially developed in Java than converted to Scala: